 Given the big names in attendance, the deals that get done on the show floor, and the revenue-generating opportunities for your business, you cannot afford to blend into the background when you attend an aviation trade show.

-You need to instantly capture your ideal customer’s attention and let them know, in no uncertain terms, why they need YOUR product vs. what your competitor has to offer.
+This is why you need to instantly capture your ideal customer’s attention and let them know, in no uncertain terms, why they need YOUR product vs. what your competitor has to offer.

 The unique challenges of exhibiting at an aviation trade show